 Move the newly imported layer of your signature directly above the layer of the page you want to sign by left-clicking and dragging it up or down in the layer list.
 You will have to click and un-click some “eye” icons to find the proper one.

 To make its placement easier, reduce the opacity of your signature layer using the bar on top of the layer panel.
 Use the “Move” tool (“M” on the keyboard) to move your signature layer where you want it to appear on the page.
+(Find more GIMP keyboard shortcuts in our free cheatsheet.)

 Use the Scale tool (Shift + S on the keyboard) if you need to scale down your signature for a better fit.
 After you select the tool and start scaling down your signature, press Shift again, and keep it pressed to constrain the transformation proportions.
 You wouldn’t want your signature distorted.